 You are left with perfectly cut labels that can be used on any project!

-Step 4: Covering Boxes in Vinyl
+Step 4: Cover Boxes In Vinyl

-Then just measure and mark for length and cut to size.
+Measure and mark for length and cut to size.

 Use the scraper to help smooth out the vinyl and get out any bubbles.